Love Travel, But Hate Airline Miles? Try AmEx's Blue Sky Preferred

 Editor's note: This offer is no longer available.

 Sometimes, the best way to earn a free flight with a reward credit card is to avoid frequent flier miles altogether.
 Cards that offer cash back and other benefits are often more valuable than frequent flier miles, as these rewards can be used for any flight at any time.
 In addition, those who make advanced reservations and those who travel shorter distances rarely see as much value from their airline reward card spending as they would from a good cash back card.

-American Express offers its Blue Sky Preferred card that returns points worth 1.33 cents per dollar spent on all purchases, and points worth 2.66 cents per dollar at restaurants, hotels, and car rentals.
+American Express offers its Blue Sky Preferred card that returns 1x points on purchases and 2x points at US restaurants, hotel rooms purchased directly from hotels, and with car rentals purchased directly with select car rental companies.
 In addition, it offers some additional features and benefits not found on most airline reward cards.

 How This Card Works

 Most purchases then earn one point per dollar spent, while transactions at U.S. restaurants, hotels, and car rentals earn two points per dollar spent.
 Once 7,500 points are accumulated, cardholders can redeem the points for a $100 statement credit towards travel expenses such as airfare, hotel rooms, and rental cars.

 Blue Sky Preferred offers more than just rewards for spending; it also provides a broad slate of benefits such as:

 Annual airline allowance.
 Cardholders will receive a statement credit up to $100 for airline incidental fees such as checked baggage charges, in-flight food, and entertainment.

 Return protection.
 If a retailer will not accept a returned item within 90 days of purchase, American Express will reimburse cardholders for up to $300 per eligible item, with a limit of $1,000 annually.